blyfoten/can-network-visualizer/README.md

 - Interactive drag-and-drop interface to rearrange ECUs
 - Toggle ECUs between positions above or below the bus lines
 - Color-coded buses for easier identification
+- Save and load custom layouts of your CAN network visualization
+- Automatic ECU position toggling when dragging across bus lines
+- Clean, professional white background for better visibility

 ## Getting Started